 16) Non-Disposable Water Bottles

 Pack S’well Bottles for the whole family.
-Each bottle has a unique and fun design they have picked out for themselves.
+Each bottle has a unique and fun design they have picked out.

 If you travel to a destination where the water is questionable, buy Gallon water jugs and fill each bottle individually.
 At least you won’t have to dispose of tons of little water bottles.